vdthieu/vdthieu/README.md

 I pasionate in making excited mobile apps.

 Currently, I 'm mainly working with React Native.
-My aim is master at React Native and then iOS and Android as well.
+My aim is master React Native and then iOS and Android as well.

 Do your best to be the best!